-Lamb, mint and feta are a match made, if not in heaven, than at least in Greece.
+Lamb, mint and feta are a match made, if not in heaven, then at least in Greece.
 One of my favorite preparations of lamb is to simply butterfly a leg, smear it with olive oil, garlic and salt and roast it in the oven or on the grill.
 In this case, I have taken the simplicity of this recipe one sweeping step further to integrate feta, mint and blood orange.
 A mixture of feta, mint, garlic and blood orange zest is spread on the inside of the leg, which is then rolled up and seared before roasting in the oven.
 While the lamb finishes in the oven, a sweet-tart reduction is made with blood orange juice, red wine and balsamic vinegar.
 The final flourish is a garnish of fresh mint and blood orange zest, brightening the entire dish.
 The angels are singing.

-Mint and Feta Stuffed Leg of Lamb with Balsamic Blood Orange Sauce
+Mint and Feta Stuffed Leg of Lamb with Balsamic Blood Orange Sauce and Pistachio Gremolata

-2 pounds boneless half leg of lamb, butterflied, excess fat removed
+2 1/2 pounds boneless half leg of lamb, butterflied, excess fat removed

-3 tablespoon olive oil
+3 tablespoon olive oil, divided

 1 teaspoon ground cumin

-freshly ground black pepper
+Freshly ground black pepper

-1/4 mint leaves, chopped
+1/4 cup mint leaves, chopped

 1 tablespoon finely grated blood orange zest